TritonDataCenter/sdc-docker/docs/divergence.md

      * [DOCKER-75](http://smartos.org/bugview/DOCKER-75)
  * --lxc-conf which is unsupported (LXC specific)
  * --net which is currently unsupported (controls how networking is attached)
- * --publish-all and --publish which are unsupported (expose ports to host)
+ * --publish-all and --publish: see 'Networking' section above
  * --privileged which is unsupported (extended privileges for containers)
  * --read-only which is unimplemented ([DOCKER-158](http://smartos.org/bugview/DOCKER-158))
  * --security-opt which is unsupported (Security Options)